 - Productivity and innovation: Knowing both the productivity and innovation figures for the area where you’re hoping to relocate can help you choose areas where growth is encouraged.
 Productivity, or the measure of output per worker, varies greatly, but averages are telling.
 These areas offer the most opportunity for growth and profitability.

 Whether you’re starting up or changing your manufacturing location, BAASS Business Solutions is ready to help you choose the right solutions for your data and information needs.
 We can help facilitate communications, data sharing, business intelligence, ERP and CRM, HR and more.
 Let’s talk about your business needs.
-Contact us today or call 1-888-650-5544 for a consultation and more information about BAASS.
+Contact us today for a consultation and more information about BAASS.

 Moving or Changing Manufacturing Location? - BAASS Is Here